ponlponl123/redis-eventlistener/README.md

 ## Make your own listener

-first, create typescript file in `src/events` directory, and in that file required these export:
+first, create typescript file in `src/events` directory, and in that file required these exports:

 - `listenerName` name of events to listen
 - `handler` your function with these optional args: `key?: RedisKey`, `value?: RedisValue`